mcjazzyfunky/archived-php-logging/README.md

 serious application.<br>
 An important topic that has to be dealt with at the beginning of a new software project is the question which logging framework shall be applied.<br>
-You may think that in case that your initial requirements regarding logging are not very demanding, you could write the logging functionality completely on your own.<br>
+You may think that in case your initial requirements regarding logging are not very demanding, you could write the logging functionality completely on your own.<br>
 But that would not be a good idea.
 Because there's a pretty good chance that in